lolo115/docker/spark/README.md

-various containers configuration for spark
+various container configurations for spark